secreek/ideahub/docs/spec.md

 #### Public Activities ☢☢

-Any "CRUD" operation on any elements generates a log record.
+Any "CRUD" operation on any element generates a log record.
 User profile shows public activities.

 #### Status